Craft Teachings

 The Friendship Era: Bracelet Making

-In-person, two-week Saturday morning (11am to 1pm) workshops that start on March 7 and end on March 14, 2026.
+Have fun making bracelets at Spring Family Day on April 25, 2025 from 12-3pm.
 Students will learn the techniques to make two bracelet styles: custom word-beaded bracelets, and intricate fiber bands inspired by traditional Central American patterns.
 Students will design their own unique pieces and leave with finished bracelets and the skills to make many more.

 Tenango Embroidery

-An in-person, Friday morning workshop (10am to 2pm) on February 20, 2026.
-Students will practice the cheerful, Tenango embroidery style from Hidalgo, Mexico.
+A two-hour workshop where students will practice the cheerful, Tenango embroidery style from Hidalgo, Mexico.
 Tenango is a Mexican folk art known for its vibrant colors and stylized animal and flower designs that really pop from the fabric.
-The workshop is part of the Richmond Art Center's Art Club.
+The workshop is part of the Richmond Art Center's Art Club "A Third Space for Creative Minds".

 Huichol Yarn Painting